clipperhouse/uax29/words/README.md

 ### Filters

-v1.8 adds the ability to filter tokens (segments).
-This is done by adding a filter to a Scanner or Segmenter.
+You can add a filter to a `Scanner` or `Segmenter`.

 For example, the Segmenter / Scanner returns _all_ tokens, split by word boundaries.
-This includes things like whitespace and punctuation, which may not be what one means by "words".
+This includes things like whitespace and punctuation, which may not be what one means by “words”.
 By using a filter, you can omit them.

 ```go
 text := []byte("Hello, 世界.
 Nice dog! 👍🐶")